 Instilling the lifelong value of service has long been a hallmark of a Shady Side Academy education.
 Students in grades PK-12 engage in service projects throughout the year that reach beyond our campuses to the greater Pittsburgh region and around the world.

-At the annual SSA MLK Day of Service, students, parents, faculty and staff from all three schools come together on the Martin Luther King Jr. Day holiday in January to devote an entire day serving those less fortunate.
-At the inaugural SSA MLK Day of Service in 2011, 230 Shady Side volunteers performed service projects at three different locations.
-In 2012, the day grew to 300 volunteers working at eight locations in the Pittsburgh area.
-In 2013, nearly 325 volunteers served at eight locations around the city..
+At the annual SSA MLK Day of Service, students, parents, faculty and staff from all three schools come together on the Martin Luther King Jr. Day holiday in January to devote an entire day serving others.
+At the inaugural SSA MLK Day of Service in 2011, 230 volunteers performed service projects at three locations.
+In 2012, the day grew to 300 volunteers working at eight locations in the Pittsburgh area, and in 2013, nearly 325 volunteers served at eight locations.
+The fourth annual SSA MLK Day of Service will take place on Jan.
+20, 2014, at eight sites.
+Visit the 2014 MLK Day of Service web page to learn more.

 School-Year Service Efforts

 At the Junior School, every grade participates in an annual service project, in addition to school-wide efforts.
-Class projects include: growing and delivering flowers to neighbors in the community (PK); the Salvation Army's Bounce for Bundle-Up (K); the "Change for Haiti" fundraiser and planting spring bulbs (grade 1); a Thanksgiving food drive for a local food bank (grade 2); leading the school's recycling efforts and the Jump Rope for Heart fundraiser (grade 3); the Animal Rescue League animal supplies drive (grade 4); and playing holiday music at area nursing homes (grade 5).
-School-wide holiday service projects include the annual Giving Tree and Hill House Holiday Toy Collection, which provide toys and presents for needy children.
-View a complete list of Junior School service projects and descriptions.
+Class projects include: growing and delivering flowers to neighbors in the community (PK); the Salvation Army's Bounce for Bundle-Up (K); the "Change for Haiti" fundraiser and planting spring bulbs (grade 1); a Thanksgiving food drive for a local food bank (grade 2); the American Heart Association's Jump Rope for Heart fundraiser (grade 3); the Animal Rescue League animal supplies drive (grade 4); and playing holiday music at area nursing homes (grade 5).
+School-wide holiday service projects include the annual Giving Tree and Hill House Holiday Toy Collection, which provide toys and presents for local needy children.
+View a list of Junior School service projects and descriptions.

-At the Middle School, students in each class decide upon service projects that are meaningful to them.
-Past projects include drives for food, supplies for Haiti, and clothing for local Somali refugees, as well as fundraising efforts for breast cancer, diabetes and cancer research.
-The Form II (8th grade) class also participated in clean-up day at the Family Resources Retreat Center, and a fall clean-up of flower gardens around the city of Pittsburgh.
-A school-wide Community Service Committee works on service projects throughout the year.
+At the Middle School, students in each class decide upon service projects that are meaningful to them, and a student-led Community Service Committee spearheads school-wide service projects.
+Past projects included drives for food, supplies for Haiti, and clothing for local Somali refugees; fundraising efforts for breast cancer, diabetes and cancer research; and clean-up work at the Family Resources Retreat Center and flower gardens in the city of Pittsburgh.
+In 2013-2014, the school held its first Global Action Conference Day, a comprehensive day of service learning for the entire student body that included educational sessions with local nonprofit organizations, hands-on service projects, and planning for how to continue their service efforts for the rest of the school year.
+Learn more about Global Action Conference Day 2013.

 At the Senior School, a wide variety of service opportunities are available to students: